QuentinRougemont/ONT_assembly/README.md

 ## Different steps

-Data are stores in 01.RawData
-each species fastq are stores in different folder fastq should be compressed
+Data are stored in `01.RawData` each species fastq are stored in different folder fastq should be compressed

 #  1. jellyfish and genome scope